WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 ### Where Can Branches Be Created?
 - Branches can be made off of branches OR off of an existing branch.

+### Interesting Fact
+- Some teams change the name of their `master` branch to something like `stable`.
+However, `master` is the convention, so changing it from the standard might be unadvised.